kbaseba/UWB_low_power_localization/docs/Proposal/contributions.md

 ### Motivation
 *What is a specific problem that we'd currently like to solve, but can't with the existing science?*

-Centimeter-level localization for battery-free autonomous robot swarms.
+Centimeter-level localization and environment exploration for battery-free autonomous robot swarms.

 ### Contribution
 *What is the additional knowledge that would enable that problem to be solved?*

 - How can insect-scale robots achieve localization with sub-milliwatt power using only onboard components?
-- Can large swarms improve localization range and accuracy via mesh networking protocols?
+- Does inter-swarm communication methods improve exploration efficiency given individual power constraints?
+    - Inter robot communication vs centralized communication hub
 - How can UWB localization be duty-cycled and integrated with BLE to maximize power efficiency?
+    - Dynamic leader nodes
+- How do we effectively estimate the state of nodes given the low frequency of localization
+    - Onboard vs. Hub
+    - Kalman Filtering, etc.
 - What path planning algorithm best balances power harvesting with optimal landscape coverage?
-- What is the optimal deployment strategy for anchor nodes to support localization and navigation in swarms?

 ### Results
 *What data will be necessary to capture and communicate that new knowledge?
 That is, what data will demonstrate:*